This page covers frequently asked questions about the package:

 Do providers need to apply for the exemption for their students?

 Institutions do not need to apply for the loan fee exemption.
-It will be applied automatically when providers report their student loan data to the Department of Education, Skills and Employment – subject to the passage of legislation.
+It will be applied automatically when providers report their student loan data to the Department of Education, Skills and Employment.

 Regulatory fee relief for education and training providers

 To be able to offer education and training to domestic students, Australia’s education providers pay registration fees to ASQA, the Australian Skills Quality Authority (training providers), or TEQSA, the Tertiary Education Quality and Standards Agency (higher education providers).

 Education providers that wish to offer training to international students must also be registered on the Commonwealth Register of Institutions for Overseas Students (CRICOS), which is maintained by the Department of Education, Skills and Employment.